 Science facilitation is elicitation

-In the professional world of Business Analysis, ‘elicitation’ is the term given to the task of gathering the thoughts, opinions and knowledge of people.
+In the professional world of business analysis, ‘elicitation’ is the term given to the task of gathering the thoughts, opinions and knowledge of people.
 Doing this well is not as easy as simply asking direct questions to a group.
-In science especially, there is no correlation between how strong a persons opinion or loud their voice, pertains to the quality of their ideas or value of contribution.
-The art of science facilitation is to expose the best ideas as distinct from the strongest opinions.
+Simply because someone has a strong opinion or loud their voice do not mean their ideas are of high quality or value.
+The art of science facilitation is to expose the best ideas as opposed to the strongest opinions.
 For this task, there are many approaches and many techniques.
 Knowing what they are, when to use them and how is a key skill of a professional business analyst.
-One of the most commonly used techniques in science is the workshop in which people come together to share, discuss, debate and decide.

 To be effective as a scientific workshop facilitator you do not need to know the detail of the science in focus.
 Knowing the science is the role of the workshop participants, not the workshop facilitator.
-A basic understanding about the general problem is all that is needed.
-In fact, a facilitator who asks ‘basic’ questions can help workshop participants stay focused on the core purpose and the big picture of why they are there.
-It is the job of the facilitator to get those participants to focus and articulate their knowledge towards the purpose and outcomes of the meeting.
+As the workshop leader, all you need is a basic understanding about the general problem.
+A facilitator who asks ‘basic’ questions can help participants stay focused on the workshop purpose.
+It is the job of the facilitator to get those participants to focus on achieving the outcomes of the meeting.
 This is more about art and technique, than it is about science.